HumanCellAtlas/dcp-community/rfcs/text/Fusillade in the DCP.md

 ## Motivation

-Fusillade is responsible for providing a uniform authentication and authorization experiance across the DCP.
+Fusillade is responsible for providing a uniform authentication and authorization experience across the DCP.
 As the DCP moves forward with integrating fusillade into the DCP, processes needs to be put into place to prevent excessive breaking of the system due to permission errors.
-By agreeing on a process for managing the permission in Fusillade, errors relating to permissioning can be avoided, and will be easier to track down when they occur.
+By agreeing on a process for managing the permission in Fusillade, errors relating to permissions can be avoided, and will be easier to track down when they occur.

-The goal of have an agreed process is to simplify the manage of Fusillade Roles, Groups, Users, Service Accounts across the DCP.
+The goal of having an agreed process is to simplify the manage of Fusillade Roles, Groups, Users, Service Accounts across the DCP.

 [fusillade:#226](https://github.com/HumanCellAtlas/fusillade/issues/226)